 By adding your own personal super contribution, also known as a voluntary super contribution, you can boost your super.
 Personal contributions are on top of any compulsory super contributions that your employer makes on your behalf, and do not include salary sacrifice super contributions.
 Personal super contributions are classified as either concessional or non concessional.

-Non concessional Contributions
+Non concessional contributions

 Non concessional contributions are contributions made voluntarily from your after tax income.
 No tax deduction is claimed on your personal income tax return.
 Non concessional contributions are not taxed further in your super fund.